Keynote speakers

 Important dates

-2 October 2023 - Abstract submission opens
+2 October 2023 - Abstract submission and registration open

-15 November 2023 - Deadline abstracts for symposia
+29 November 2023 - Deadline abstracts for symposia

 25 January 2024 - Deadline oral presentations and posters